 While the dances mentioned earlier may have had connections to rituals of sexual intercourse and seduction, it’s important to note that pole dancing encompasses a broader range of practices.
 One such example is Mallakhamb, a traditional Indian dance form where athletes showcase their acrobatic skills using a wide wooden pole with a wooden edge.
 Originally intended for male athletes, Mallakhamb served as a training method, much like the techniques employed by contemporary pole dancers such as Jenyne Butterfly and Bambi Richardson.
 The term “Mallakhamb” itself derives from the words “malla,” meaning wrestler, and “khamba,” meaning pole, reflecting its roots in athleticism and physical prowess.

-One of the prominent traditional performances in China is pole climbing, which dates back a thousand years.
+One of the prominent traditional performances in China dates back a thousand years.
 Male athletes would showcase their skills by climbing two 6-meter-high poles.
 Similar to Mallakhamb, pole climbing demanded tremendous strength and impeccable balance.
 This ancient practice exemplifies the enduring legacy of pole-related disciplines, emphasizing the physical prowess and dedication required to master these impressive feats.

 4) Maypole and Pagan Influences